$44,421 ACADEMIC (9 months)

 visit: Diversity and

-Master's Degree in Social Work from a CSWE-accredited program
+Master's Degree in Social Work from a CSWE accredited program is

 Minimum of 2 years post-MSW practice experience is required.